 It is no easy job, though – a Pacific Discovery program instructor is a leader, mentor, and facilitator.
 Working with a co-instructor, they are responsible for a group of up to 14 students (gap year and university students, aged 18-24 years) throughout 10-week semester programs and 4-week summer programs.
 This is a 24/7 role for the duration of the program with no scheduled time “off”.
 We look for passionate educators who are well travelled, comfortable with the varied components of the role, and empathetic and approachable to students and partner organizations alike.

 As Program Instructor, your main focus is to ensure that programs run safely and smoothly while supporting students to have a transformational experience.
 The role encompasses:

 If you believe you have the passion and experience to be a program instructor, please carefully read the detailed position description and required skills to consider applying.
-Preference is given to applicants willing to commit to instructing for two-years (on a contract basis).
+Preference is given to applicants willing to commit to instructing for two years / 4 consecutive semester seasons (on a contract basis).

 If you would like to be considered for a future position as Pacific Discovery Program Instructor, please:

 “While traveling the Western United States, I saw the scenery change from the warm desert to beautiful mountains.
 As the scenery changed, my perspective on the world around me grew and my connections with those around me grew as well.”

 “Over the course of my 6 week trip to Costa Rica I learned so much about respecting other people’s cultures and being a global citizen.
 This trip changed the way I look at important issues at home and in my own life such as consumership and sustainability.
 I highly recommend this program to anyone who is looking to enrich their knowledge and experience traveling in a foreign country.
 It’s a trip I will always appreciate and never forget!”